Field Activities & Protocols

 Activity 3 documents adult monarch presence and behavior.
 Participants conduct a Modified Pollard Walk to count the number of adult monarchs present at their monitoring plot.
 While doing this, volunteers will also record behavior of monarchs observed.
 Estimated Time to Conduct Survey: 30 min.
 Recommended Frequency: Every other week.

-Activity 3 is designed to assess local sources and rates of monarch parasitism through collection of monarch larvae that are reared and their fate reported.
-Important note: Public lands often require a scientific collector’s permit to collect live organisms, so this activity can not be conducted until necessary permits are secured.
+Activity 4 is designed to assess local sources and rates of monarch parasitism through collection of monarch larvae that are reared and their fate reported.
+Important note: public lands often require a scientific collector’s permit to collect live organisms, so this activity cannot be conducted until necessary permits are secured.
 Estimated Time to Conduct Survey: 30-60 min.
 Recommended Frequency: Daily while larvae are developing.

 Participants submit their data electronically to the MJV.
 Volunteers are taught how to do this and provided an online account during the training workshop.
 Those who wish to submit data but did not attend a workshop should contact us at email@example.com so we may provide you with access to our data submission program.

 Monitoring coordinators will typically help volunteers select sites and delineate monitoring plots.
 However, those who wish to do so on their own may follow directions here.

 Explore priority monarch monitoring areas (randomized 10x10 km 'Monarch Blocks') designed to guide national monitoring efforts.
 Contact us about your interest in surveying within any of these blocks.